 Footwear wise, it’s flats all the way.
 You know me.
 Now, these (5)embroidered flatforms wouldn’t normally be something I’d go for.
 Mostly because there’s flowers, but also I’ve not really jumped on the embroidered fashion train.
 But there’s something about this Topshop pair that just gets me.
 Lastly, we have these gorgeous Zara (6)pointed espadrilles all my monochrome and comfy dreams in one.

 Now onto a more smart/smart casual.
 My love of monochrome is still rife.
 Especially with these on-trend (4)mono gingham taper trouser from Next, or these more simple (3) split hem trousers from New Look.
 I think I prefer the latter.
 Frilled sleeves haven’t been my thing, however from a smart more work wear perspective, this Next (2)ruffle sleeve shirt would look amazing with the trench coat sleevespulled up, with the ruffles on show.
 The same with this (1) blue stripe bardot top by Warehouse.
 The bardot style adds some Spring/Summer feels, with the blue being a break from my monochrome love.

 Lastly, these Zara (5)slingback shoes which again, feature don my Summer wish list are just all kinds of work wear/smart perfect.
 Though I am a stiletto wearer for smart occasions, I love the look of these chuky heeled Next (6)pointed court shoes.
 That deep front V is a style I could work with.

-What do you think to how I’d style a trench coat? – How would you or do you style yours?
+What do you think about how I’d style a trench coat? – How would you or do you style yours?